Stuff about me

 related project on Information Centric Networking, (in our case based on DTN) - that's being done as part of a very large EU funded project (an "IP") call SAIL where TCD are working on the so-called

 Network of Information (NetInf, in our case a DTN-based ICN just to talk acronym-babble for a moment:-).
-SAIL will be my main day-to-day project in TCD until about the end of 2012.
+SAIL was my main day-to-day project in TCD until about the end of 2012.
 We're also doing a little work on yet another EU funded project on medical informatics, in that case providing a security model